instana/instana-grafana-datasource/README.md

 This datasource uses the Instana REST API to query the metric values.
 First of all you will need to generate an API [token](https://docs.instana.io/quick_start/api/).
 Use this token along with the URL for your Instana account e.g. *https://prod-acme.instana.io*

 ![datasource configuration](https://raw.githubusercontent.com/instana/instana-grafana-datasource/master/screenshots/datasource-sml.png)

+To use the Grafana server as a proxy for querying Instana REST API please check `Use proxy`.

+To enable metrics for offline snapshots please check `Enable offline snapshots`.
+For On-premise customers Instana Release 156 is required.

 ## Usage